-If you're looking for a Dolby Atmos soundbar in 2021, you'll likely find yourself wondering about the Samsung HW-Q800A vs Sonos Arc – these are two top soundbars with directional 3D sound and impressive feature lists (there's also the newer Q800B replacement, which now positions the older 800A at an even better price point).
+If you're looking for a Dolby Atmos soundbar, you'll likely find yourself wondering about the Samsung HW-Q800A vs Sonos Arc – these are two top soundbars with directional 3D sound and impressive feature lists (there's also the newer Q800B replacement, which now positions the older 800A at an even better price point).

-The Samsung HW-Q800A is (unsurprisingly) one of the best soundbars for Samsung TVs, but it's a great-looking buy no matter what company your TV is from.
+The Samsung HW-Q800A is (unsurprisingly) one of the best soundbars for Samsung TVs, but it's a great-looking buy no matter what company your TV made by.
 The Sonos Arc, meanwhile, has held a high place in our guide to the best soundbars since its launch, thanks to its superb sound quality.